Tax Tips

 Educational IRA

-The Taxpayer Relief Act of 1997 enacted a provision for taxpayers to contribute up to $500 to an Educational IRA for the purposes of providing funds for qualified higher education beginning in 1998 on behalf of an individual under the age of 18.
-This $500 contribution can be made in addition to the $2,000 maximum contribution to other Ira's that the taxpayer may own.
+Taxpayers can contribute up to $2,000 to an Educational IRA for the purposes of providing funds for qualified higher education on behalf of an individual under the age of 18.
+This $500 contribution can be made in addition to the maximum contribution to other Ira's that the taxpayer may own.
 The contribution can be made by any person regardless whether that person has compensation.
-Contributions to an Educational IRA cannot exceed $500 per individual regardless of how many individuals contribute to the IRA on behalf of the individual.
+Contributions to an Educational IRA cannot exceed $2,000 per individual regardless of how many individuals contribute to the IRA on behalf of the individual.
+The $2,000 limit phases out ratably between $95,000 and $110,000 ($190K and $220K for joint filers)

 Personal